Sherlock Holmes (2009 film)

 Sherlock Holmes is a 2009 period mystery action film starring Robert Downey Jr. as the character of the same name created by Sir Arthur Conan Doyle.
 The film was directed by Guy Ritchie and produced by Joel Silver, Lionel Wigram, Susan Downey, and Dan Lin.
 The screenplay written by Michael Robert Johnson, Anthony Peckham, and Simon Kinberg was developed from a story by Wigram and Johnson.
-In addition to Downey Jr. as Holmes, Jude Law portrays Dr. John Watson.
-In 1890, eccentric detective Holmes and his companion Watson are hired by a secret society to foil a mysticist's plot to gain control of Britain by seemingly supernatural means.
-Rachel McAdams stars as their former adversary Irene Adler and Mark Strong portrays villain Lord Henry Blackwood.
+In addition to Downey as Holmes, Jude Law portrays Dr. John Watson.
+The film, set in 1890, follows eccentric detective Holmes and his companion Watson investigating the crimes of Lord Blackwood, a mysticist who has seemingly risen from the dead.
+Rachel McAdams stars as Holmes' former adversary Irene Adler and Mark Strong portrays villain Lord Henry Blackwood.

-The film was widely released in North America on 25 December 2009, and on 26 December 2009 in the UK, Ireland, the Pacific and the Atlantic.
-Sherlock Holmes received mostly positive critical reaction.
+Sherlock Holmes was wide released in theatres by Warner Bros.
+Pictures on 25—26 December 2009.
+It received mostly positive reviews from film critics, and grossed $525 million worldwide, becoming the eighth-highest-grossing film of 2009.
 Downey won the Golden Globe Award for Best Actor in a Musical or Comedy.
 The film was also nominated for two Academy Awards, Best Original Score and Best Art Direction.
-A sequel, Sherlock Holmes: A Game of Shadows, was released on 16 December 2011, with a third film in the works to be directed by Dexter Fletcher.
+A sequel, Sherlock Holmes: A Game of Shadows, was released in 2011, with a third film in the works to be directed by Dexter Fletcher.

 Plot

-In 1890 London, private detective Sherlock Holmes and his partner Dr. John Watson prevent the ritualistic murder of a woman by Lord Henry Blackwood, who has killed five other young women in a similar manner.
+In 1890 London, private detective Sherlock Holmes and his partner Dr. John Watson prevent the ritualistic murder of a woman by Lord Henry Blackwood, a noble who has killed five women previously and claims to have supernatural powers.
 Inspector Lestrade and the police arrest Blackwood.
-Three months later, Watson is engaged to Mary Morstan and moving out of 221B Baker Street; while he enjoys their adventures together, Watson looks forward to not having to deal with Holmes' eccentricities.
-Meanwhile, Blackwood, who claims to have supernatural powers, has been sentenced to death and requests to see Holmes, warning him of three more unstoppable deaths that will cause great changes to the world.
-Blackwood is subsequently hanged.
+Two months later, Watson, engaged to Mary Morstan, is moving out of 221B Baker Street and ending his partnership with Holmes, exhausted of his eccentricities.
+Blackwood summons Holmes before he is hanged and warns him that three more deaths will occur that he cannot stop.
+Blackwood is subsequently hanged and pronounced dead by Watson.
+Holmes is visited by former adversary Irene Adler, who asks him to find a missing man named Luke Reordan.
+Holmes follows her when she leaves and observes she is working for a man who Holmes deduces is a professor, and that he intimidates Adler.